cpmpercussion/ozchi-2022-miniconf/pages/call.md

 - and demonstrate **clarity of writing** at a level ready for publication in the ACM digital library.

-### Attending or submitting OzCHI 2022?
+### Attending or submitting at OzCHI 2022?
 Please volunteer to review!

 1. click on link "Volunteer to Review" [https://new.precisionconference.com/review_volunteering](https://new.precisionconference.com/review_volunteering)
 2. select OzCHI from dropdown at top of page